* Boeing to launch 777X with blockbuster Emirates order

 business event, which runs from Nov.
 17 to 21.

-The 777X launch is expected to include confirmation of a
+The 777X launch will also include confirmation of a

 SPUR FOR GROWTH